YukaNakamoto/LSDI-Project-/README.md

 ## 6. Benchmark

-The Benchmark Test in this model evaluates the performance of different forecasting algorithms (Prophet, Linear Regression, and XGBoost) to predict the energy price for February 18th.
+The Benchmark Test evaluates the performance of different forecasting algorithms (Prophet, Linear Regression, and XGBoost) by simulating the prediction of the energy price on Febuary 18th.

+## Methodology

-#### Data Preparation
+### Data Preparation
 - The dataset is merged and split into training, evaluation, and test sets.
 - Training data includes all historical data up to a certain point.
 - Evaluation and test sets assess model performance on unseen data.
 - The benchmark dataset serves as a reference for comparing model predictions.
+Since we have missing values for the day of prediction, we sample energy price data from a gaussian distribution.
+For energy mix data we simply copy the values from the previous day.
+OpenMeteo provides weather prediction for the upcoming day.
+We therefore don't have to rely on sampling or copying of preivous data.

-#### Rolling Forecast Loop
+### Rolling Forecast Loop
 - The dataset is processed in 24-hour intervals.
 - Starting 24 hours before the target day, the loop moves in 24-hour steps, predicting the price for the target day each time.
 - The models are retrained on all available data up to each step, expanding the dataset continuously.
 - If data is missing, the forecast for that window is skipped.

-#### Model Evaluation
+### Model Evaluation

 - In each iteration, the three models (Prophet, Linear Regression, XGBoost) are trained and used to predict the price for one day.
 - After running all simulations, the results are aggregated.
 - The average RMSE (Root Mean Square Error) is calculated for each model.
 - The model with the lowest RMSE is selected as the best model for predicting the energy price on February 18th.

-#### Significance of the Benchmark Test
+### Significance of the Benchmark Test

 The Benchmark Test Setup helps simulate real-world forecasting conditions by continuously training and testing models over time.
 By comparing RMSE values, we can objectively determine which model provides the most accurate prediction for the target date.